 How to watch Lego Star Wars Holiday Special

-The Lego Star Wars Holiday Special will be available to stream exclusively on Disney Plus from Tuesday 17th November.
+The Lego Star Wars Holiday Special is available to stream now exclusively on Disney Plus, following its initial release on Tuesday 17th November.

 Anybody wanting to tune in will have to make sure they have a subscription to the streaming service, which are available for either £5.99 per month, or £59.99 for a full year.
 Sign up to Disney+ now.